psshri/KodeKloudCKSchallenges/CHALLENGE 2/README.md

 See the above image, we need to remove /bin/sh and /bin/ash shells from this container.

 Edit the staging-webapp.yaml file and add code snippet to include startupProbe.
+StartupProbe removes the shells as soon as container is started so that no one can exec into the pod.

 ```bash
 root@controlplan$ vim staging-webapp.yaml